Thursday, April 17, 2025

 After Smith published the Book of Mormon and started a church in 1830, new members saw him as an authoritative seer and revelator, so from there Smith began to claim more and more revelations revealing the will of God.
-In Smith’s mind, he alone was chosen to be the mouthpiece of God and so he claimed to channel the voice of Jesus like a spirit-possessed shaman just like the apostle Paul.
-This was a natural progression from Smith's earlier career as a deceptive money digger with his father who I think had led him to believe he had real powers of scrying as a teenager.
-Based on the historical record, it's clear to me that Smith and his father likely truly believed in scrying and the powers of a seer stone, but that some degree of trickery was justified in this process of earning a living money digging for lost treasures.
-For many years as a teenager Smith honed his craft of using the seer stone and attempting to locate lost treasure by claiming to "see" where it is found through the seer stone which acted like a crystal ball.
-Then he transformed this skill set into a new career by using the seer stone prop to induce faith in an actual alleged treasure he claimed to unearth in the form of gold plates which became the Book of Mormon.
+In Smith’s mind, he alone was chosen to be the mouthpiece of God and so he claimed to channel the voice of Jesus like a spirit-possessed shaman, just like the apostle Paul.
+This was a natural progression from Smith's earlier career as a deceptive seer stone money digger with his father, who I think had led him to believe he had real powers of seer stone scrying abilities as a teenager.
+Based on the historical record, it's clear to me that Smith and his father likely truly believed in scrying and the powers of a seer stone, but that some degree of trickery was justified in this process of earning a living through money digging for lost treasures.
+For many years as a teenager, Smith honed his craft of using the seer stone and attempting to locate lost treasure by claiming to "see" where it is found through the seer stone which acted like a crystal ball.
+Then he transformed this skill set into a new career by using the seer stone prop to induce faith in an actual alleged gold book treasure he claimed to unearth in the form of gold plates which became the Book of Mormon.

-The fact that Joseph Smith himself claimed that the Book of Mormon is about the Native Americans and even revealed revelations in D&C sections 28, 30, 32, and 52: where he even referred to some Native Americans in Missouri as "Lamanites" is the clearest proof of Smith's pious fraud, for even the LDS Church acknowledges that today's Native Americans are not the Lamanites of the Book of Mormon!
+The fact that Joseph Smith himself claimed that the Book of Mormon is about the Native Americans and even revealed revelations in D&C sections 28, 30, 32, and 52: where he even referred to some Native Americans in Missouri as "Lamanites," is the clearest proof of Smith's pious fraud, for even the LDS Church acknowledges that today's Native Americans are not the Lamanites of the Book of Mormon!

 After I realizing Joseph Smith was a pious fraud and the Book of Mormon cannot be a true history of Native Americans, I realized that when Joseph Smith converted one of my great grandmothers who was Native American, it occured to me that Smith had sold her a lie regarding her ancestry, deceiving her and distracting her from her real heritage.
-For her people had their own history and religious history which was not based on the Book of Mormon and Joseph Smith's teachings at that time in the 1800s that she was a Jew with cursed dark skin.
+For her people had their own religious history which was not based on the Book of Mormon and Joseph Smith's teachings at that time in the 1800s (that she was a Jew with cursed dark skin).
 In my google document I titled The Book of Mormon as both a Product of 19th Century Racism as Pseudepigrapha (a False History of Native Americans) while Simultaneously containing an Anti-Racist Message based on Christian Ideals of "All are One in Christ", I cover how yes the LDS apologists are correct that in the end the Book of Mormon does seek to overcome the Protestant racism of the time by declaring Native Americans (the "Indians" as they were called in the 1800s) are actually Israelites and a remnant of the Chosen People, thus white Protestants should not shun them as alleged "savages" (as they were thought of at that time by many); but should overcome their own racism like Jacob tells the Nephites.
 So yes there is some redeeming value in the Book of Mormon as an anti-racist text given the racist time period of the 1800s.
-However, what I cover in my document is the glaring proof that Smith was selling falsehoods.
-Now perhaps, through sincere belief and self-delusion, Smith sincerely believed God inspired him to produce a history of Lamanites and Nephites as a pious fraud; or he knowingly made it all up knowing it was an outright religious deception because he was more of a con artist; either way, the fact is Joseph Smith knowingly and/or self-deludedly lied to Native Americans in his day and sought to replace their actual ancestral identity and religious heritage with a fake history that they are instead Israelites from Jerusalem who were once white/pure and by becoming "Mormon" they could become pure again.
+However, what I cover in my document here is the glaring proof that Smith was selling falsehoods.
+Now perhaps, through sincere belief and self-delusion, Smith sincerely believed God inspired him to produce a history of Lamanites and Nephites as a pious fraud; or he knowingly made it all up knowing it was an outright religious deception because he was more of a con artist; either way, the fact is Joseph Smith knowingly and/or self-deludedly lied to Native Americans in his day and sought to replace their actual ancestral identity and religious heritage with a fake history that they are instead Israelites from Jerusalem who were once white/pure, and by becoming "Mormon" they could become pure again.

-What I show in my document is that while the current LDS Church now backing away from Joseph Smith's claim that all Native Americans of his day were Lamanites and now post 2013 (via the essay Race and the Priesthood) the LDS Church has now officially disavowed their racist past; despite this, the fact is that every LDS Leader who spoke on the "skins" of Native Americans before about 1978 consistently taught that Lamanites (Native Americans) are Israelites with a literal cursed dark skin pigmentation.
-In other words, the historical record supports the conclusion that Joseph Smith himself more than likely taught that Native Americans were Jews with cursed dark skin and this idea was then taught by every LDS prophet and apostle who spoke on the subject until the LDS Church disavowed this idea in 2013.
+What I show in my document here is that while the current LDS Church is now backing away from Joseph Smith's claim that all Native Americans of his day were Lamanites, and now post 2013 (via the essay Race and the Priesthood) the LDS Church has now officially disavowed their racist past; despite this, the fact is that every LDS Leader who spoke on the "skins" of Native Americans before about 1978 consistently taught that Lamanites (Native Americans) are Israelites with a literal cursed dark skin pigmentation.
+In other words, the historical record supports the conclusion that Joseph Smith himself more than likely taught that Native Americans were Jews with cursed dark skin and this idea was then taught by every LDS prophet and apostle who spoke on the subject until the LDS Church disavowed this doctrine in 2013.
 To put this in perspective, this would be like someone like myself who has Scandinavian ancestry being told by a religious guru claiming to unearth a religious history of my Icelandic and Swedish ancestors where our own history and heritage as mighty Vikings is false and actually we were once a pure sun tanned people but were cursed with pale white skin by a deity; and only by joining the cult of the guru can we become pure and holy with a sun tan!
 Most people of Caucasian ancestry, would consider that insulting and absurd.
 Well that is by analogy very close to what Joseph Smith was doing to Native Americans with is Book of Mormon.

 Even if Smith himself did not believe the "skin of blackness" passages in the Book of Mormon are about skin color, but were meant as metaphors, we are still talking about the idea of God cursing a people!
 As this person online puts it: